Published: January 2026

 Cons:

 I use this in my bedroom.
-Overkill for most people, but if you have a complex setup with multiple devices, it's worth it.
+Massive overkill for most people, but if you have a setup with 50 devices it is totally worth it.

 SwitchBot Hub Mini